Ad Blocker Detected

 Before discussing what atoms make up carbohydrates?, I would like to discuss what is carbohydrates?
 Carbohydrates are the one of the four macromolecules of the biological system.

 There are four macromolecules in the biological system and these are Proteins, Carbohydrates, Lipids and Nucleic Acids.
 Except for lipids, all other three macromolecules exist in polymeric form.
 Carbohydrates or hydrates of carbon are the organic compounds that are composed mainly of carbon, hydrogen and oxygen in the ratio of 1:2:1 (stoichiometric ratio).
-Let’s take an example of glucose.
+Let’s take the example of glucose.
 The molecular formula of glucose is C6H12O6 that can also be written as C6(H2O)6 that reveals carbon and water are in the same proportion (hydrates of carbon).

 Carbohydrates are simply polyhydric aldehydes (e.g. glucose and galactose) or ketones (e.g. fructose).
 Carbohydrates can be classified in many ways based on their structure and composition.
 To be considered as carbohydrate, there must be at least three carbon and the simplest carbohydrate is glyceraldehyde (aldotriose).
 Based on the number of carbon atoms, carbohydrates can be trioses, tetroses, pentoses or hexoses.
 In the same ways, based on the presence of the type of carbonyl group, carbohydrates can be aldoses or ketoses.